F5Networks/f5-appsvcs-templates/docs/userguide/application-deployment.rst

 For this example we are using **examples/simple_udp.** Fields noted with an asterisk * are required.

 | 1.
 Enter a Tenant Name.
 The *tenant* is the high-level grouping in an AS3 declaration.
-FAST deploys all configuration for a given tenant in a BIG-IP partition of the same name.
+BIG-IP FAST deploys all configuration for a given tenant in a BIG-IP partition of the same name.
 | 2.
 Enter an Application Name.
 The *application* is the low-level grouping in an AS3 declaration.
-FAST deploys all configuration for a given application in a BIG-IP folder within the tenant partition.
+BIG-IP FAST deploys all configuration for a given application in a BIG-IP folder within the tenant partition.
 | 3.
 Enter the virtual_port.
 | 4.
 Enter the virtual_address.
 | 5.
 Enter the server_port.